CokePokes/PhantomLite/README.md

 # PhantomLite
 Phantom Lite for Snapchat on jailed devices.
 (Doesn't require jailbreak)

-Last updated: 09/09/17 [Link will be always updated on this date] \n
+Last updated: 09/09/17 [Link will be always updated on this date]

 Version: 2.3

 ```ruby